2024–25 Temple Owls women's basketball team

-The 2024–25 Temple Owls women's basketball team represents Temple University during the 2024–25 NCAA Division I women's basketball season.
-The Owls, led by third-year head coach Diane Richardson, play their home games at the Liacouras Center in Philadelphia, Pennsylvania as members of the American Athletic Conference.
+The 2024–25 Temple Owls women's basketball team represented Temple University during the 2024–25 NCAA Division I women's basketball season.
+The Owls, led by third-year head coach Diane Richardson, played their home games at the Liacouras Center in Philadelphia, Pennsylvania as members of the American Athletic Conference.

 Previous season

 The Owls finished the 2023–24 season 20–12, 13–5 in AAC play to finish in a tie a three-way tie for first place.
 They defeated Tulane in the quarterfinals, before being upset by eventual tournament champions Rice in the semifinals of the AAC tournament.